sterpe/mass-effect/README.md

 ### Mass Effect 2

 #### Scorched Earth `*`
+No planet scanning for resources.
+All resources must be obtained in the field, from import bonuses, or through deliveries to the Shadow Broker's ship.

+This rule reduces "dead" time when streaming.
+Planet scanning can be quite relaxing, but during a stream it's difficult to maintain commentary and viewer interest.
+The rule's primary purpose however, is to prevent maximization.
+Being unable to buy every upgrade means that upgrade decisions require more thought and carry opportunity costs.

+It also introduces a bit of fun as the player is forced to rely on the random shipments to the Shadow Broker vessel to afford a lot of upgrades.
+These shipments can be any of the four resources and range from 1250 units all the way up to 160K (element zero is capped at 80K), but higher amounts are exponentially rare.

 #### Small Arms `*`
+No heavy weapons.

+Heavy weapons deflate a lot of tension in battle.
+They are fun to use but heavy weapons give Shepard an extremely powerful option for crowd control that trumps all others.
+There's also simply so much heavy weapon ammo and upgrades throughout the game that one doesn't even need to be particularly strategic or judicious in the use of such weapons.

 #### Borrowed Time `*`
+Only one optional mission is allowed between recruitment missions.
+Additionally, as soon as the suicide mission is available, it must be the _Normandy_'s next destination.

+This rules mechanics and implications require some explanation.
+First some clarifications:

+- "Optional mission" refers to any mission that has a "Mission Complete" screen and is not required for the ME2 save to be "import-ready" for ME3.
+- "Recruitment mission" refers to any mission that may result in a net increase to squad size, even if the new squadmember is not actually recruited.
+- Under the above definition, the prologue is considered a recruitment mission for both Miranda and Jacob, so one optional mission is allowed before recruiting a third squad member.
+- The Collector Ship, Freedom's Progress, and Horizon missions are not factored into this mission sequence, since they are non-optional and not recruitment missions.
+- Samara's Loyalty mission is an "Optional mission" not a "Recruitment mission" for her daughter Morinth, since there is no net change in squad size.

+This rule is meant to limit XP gain and the number of completed loyalty mission prior to the Reaper IFF mission which, essentially, kicks off the Suicide mission.
+Instead of cramming all loyalties mission in before retrieving the IFF, this method is specifically timed to give seven (7) loyalty missions.
+This is the mininum number of loyalties to run a perfect suicide mission while still leaving many, many opportunities to lose a lot of people.

 #### Toothless
 Sniper Rifle-wielding squadmates Garrus, Thane, Legion, and Zaeed are prohibited from carrying the M-29 Incisor Sniper Rifle.